madduxbt/madduxbt.github.io/_pages/projects.md

 layout: page
 title: vietnam
 permalink: /vietnam/
 description: Vietnam is my home.
-Once one of the world’s poorest and most isolated countries from nearly 120 years in ghastly war, Vietnam is now a middle-income country with a dynamic, young population and a promising future.
+I was born and raised up in the South of Vietnam, which is three hours away from Saigon.
+Once one of the world’s poorest and most isolated countries from nearly 120 years in ghastly wars, Vietnam is now a middle-income country with a dynamic, young population and a promising future.
 Here's to Vietnam's resilience beauty and its future!
 nav: true
 nav_order: 3
 display_categories: [food, places]